raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Current status

-Currently, the language is at the stage of syntax finalization.
+Currently, the language is at the stage of syntax finalization for v1.
 The last missing piece of the syntax constructs is [generic built-in functions][discussion-1083] similar to Go's.
 They are expected to be called directly and behave similarly to built-in operators rather than normal functions.
 By introducing them, Pen can implement more built-in operations without increasing the language's complexity due to addition of syntax constructs.
 Also, that makes Pen more flexible as a language against requirement changes in the future.

 ## Changes in v0.4